jasper07/cap-sflight-devops/README-advanced-pipeline.md

 ### Upload to CTMS

 This job allows you to integrate your Azure Devops pipeline with the SAP Cloud Transport Management Service (CTMS).
-It uploads the Multi Target Application archive (mtar) created in the Build stage and then imports it into the tartget CTMS Nodes queue ready for import.
+It uploads the Multi Target Application archive (mtar) created in the Build stage and then imports it into the target CTMS Nodes queue ready for import.

 The benefits of including CTMS into your CI/CD pipeline.
 * Enterprise-ready change and release management process